This is perhaps the major criterion used in evaluating information: who wrote this?

 Many areas of research and inquiry deal with controversial questions, and often the more controversial an issue is, the more interesting it is.
-When looking for information, it is always critical to remember that everyone has an opinion.
-Because the structure of the Internet allows for easy self publication, the variety of points of view and bias will be the widest possible.
+When you are looking for information, it is always critical to remember that everyone has an opinion.
+Because the structure of the Internet allows for easy self-publication, the variety of points of view and bias will be extremely wide.

 Knowledge of the literature refers to the context in which the author situates his or her work.

 This reveals what the author knows about his or her discipline and its practices, and allows you to evaluate the author's scholarship or knowledge of trends in the area under discussion.

 Use these criteria as a filter for all formats of information:

 - The author alludes to or displays knowledge of related sources, with proper attribution.

 - The author displays knowledge of theories, schools of thought, or techniques usually considered appropriate in the treatment of his or her subject.

 - If the author is using a new theory or technique as a basis for research, he or she discusses the value and/or limitations of this new approach.